Skip to main content

 Doubling Down on the Fare

 With the kind of deadpan delivery that years of driving through urban madness have honed, I turned to the passenger.
-"That’ll cover you and the other you," I said, doubling the fare in a moment of gallows humor that seemed to momentarily break the spell.
+"That’ll cover you and the other you," I said, doubling the fare in a moment of gallows humour that seemed to momentarily break the spell.
 It was a gamble, but in the world of public transportation, sometimes you have to laugh to keep from crying.

 The Aftermath: A Wild Ride in Public Transportation